Network Modeling of Asynchronous Change-Points in Multivariate Time Series: The Model

 Conditional on $\bX_{t-1}=\bx_{t-1}$, the prior probability that a change-point occurs at time $t-1$ in series $j$ is given by $p_{j, t}(\bx_{t-1})$.
 The dependence in the change-point locations across the series is controlled by our choice of $p_{j, t}(\bx_{t-1})$.

 A natural starting point in specifying $p_{j, t}(\bx_{t-1})$ is to consider independent univariate change-point priors for each series $j$.
-A popular choice is the Bernoulli process \citep[see][]{Yao1984, Barry1993, Fearnhead2006}, which specifies
+A popular choice is the Bernoulli process \parencite[see][]{Yao1984, Barry1993}, where

-for $q_{0, j} \in (0, 1)$ which implies that the change-point probabilities in each series are constant for all $t$.
-This is equivalent to the change-point locations in each series $j$ being generated by a renewal process with geometrically distributed inter-arrival times where $q_{0, j}$ is the distribution parameter.
-Similar to the approach of \citet{Hallgren2024}, we use the Bernoulli process as a starting point such that, in the case of no dependence, our prior defaults to Equation (\ref{eq:bernoulli}).
+implying that the change-point probabilities in each series are constant for all $t$.
+Here, the change-point locations in each series $j$ form a renewal process with geometrically distributed inter-arrival times where $q_{0, j}$ is the distribution parameter.
+Similar to the approach of \textcite{Hallgren2024}, we use the Bernoulli process as a starting point such that, in the case of no dependence, our prior defaults to Equation (\ref{eq:bernoulli}).

-Motivated by lead-lag relationships in change-points in different series, if a given series $i$ leads series $j$, then $p_{j, t}(\bx_{t-1})$ should depend on $x_{i, t-1}$.
-That is, the probability of a change-point occurring in series $j$ should depend on the distance to the most recent change-point in series $i$.
-As noted earlier, we represent this dependence via a weighted directed graph.
-Let $\bA \in \{0, 1\}^{d \times d}$ be an adjacency matrix, with elements $A_{i, j}$ controlling which pairs of series exhibit lead-lag relationships.
-Let $\bW_0 \in \mathbb{R}_{+}^d$ be a vector of positive weights, and $\bW \in \mathbb{R}_+^{d \times d}$ a matrix of positive weights with elements $W_{i, j}$ controlling the strength of the lead-lag relationships.
-Finally, let $g_{i, j}:\mathbb{Z}_+ \mapsto [0, 1]$ be a set of pre-specified functions, with the function $g_{i, j}$ controlling the delay effect of a change-point in series $j$ following a change-point in series $i$.
+Now, in order to incorporate lead-lag dependencies, if change-points in series $i$ lead those in series $j$, then $p_{j,t}(\bx_{t-1})$ should depend on $x_{i,t-1}$.
+That is, the probability of a change-point occurring in series $j$ should depend on the distance (run length) to the most recent change-point in series $i$.
+We represent this dependence via a weighted directed graph, such that the presence of an edge $(i, j)$ indicates that change-points in $j$ are likely to follow change-points in $i$.